cedar-team/django-bulk-load/README.md

 ```

 ### bulk_upsert_models()
 UPSERT a batch of models.
-Replicates [UPSERTing](https://wiki.postgresql.org/wiki/UPSERT) for a large set of models.
+It replicates [UPSERTing](https://wiki.postgresql.org/wiki/UPSERT).
 By default, it matches existing models using the model `pk`, but you can specify matching on other fields with
 `pk_field_names`.
 See bulk_load.py for descriptions of all parameters.